dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/r/recognize.md

 The spellings record the gap. *Recognizance* was re-Latinised at some point after its arrival — the *g* is not in the Old French and not in the pronunciation of the French — while *reconnaissance* came in late enough to keep the French *-nn-* and the French shape entire.
 So English holds one word in two spellings, one dressed as Latin and one as French, and treats them as unrelated.

 **Reconnoitre** (1707) is the same French verb caught a century before the noun, which makes three helpings from the French side alone.
+It is also a fossil of French spelling.
+French wrote this verb *reconnoître*, and its noun *reconnoissance*, with *oi* well into the nineteenth century.
+The printers Pierre and Firmin Didot were the first to put *ai* in its place, Voltaire had been demanding the change for decades, and the Académie ratified it only in 1835, in the sixth edition of its dictionary.
+English took the verb in 1707, while *oi* was still standard, and the noun in 1810, by which time the new spelling was in use though not yet official.

+So *reconnoitre* and *reconnaissance* differ in that vowel not because the words differ — they are the same word — but because English collected them on either side of a change in French orthography.
+The English spellings preserve a French argument about spelling that the French themselves settled two centuries ago.

 ---